 The primary benefit to people with disabilities is that funds in ABLE accounts are not countable assets for the purpose of qualifying for means tested government benefits, such as Medi-Cal or SSI, which limit a person’s assets to $2,000.
 For ABLE account holders receiving SSI, their SSI benefits will be suspended if their ABLE exceeds $100,000 and reinstated if the balance falls below $100,000.
 For California ABLE account holders receiving Medi-Cal, their Medi-Cal benefits will be terminated if their ABLE account exceeds $371,000.

-Anyone can contribute to an ABLE account, but total contributions to an ABLE account cannot exceed $14,000 per year.
-And, no, you cannot get around the contribution limit by opening up another ABLE account – an eligible person may only have one (1) ABLE account.
+Anyone can contribute to an ABLE account, but total contributions to an ABLE account for a specific individual cannot exceed $14,000 per year in 2017.
+This amount will adjust for inflation annually.
+And, no, you cannot get around the contribution limit by opening up another ABLE account – an eligible person may only have one ABLE account.

 These ABLE accounts sound like a great way for the accumulation of assets for a disabled individual’s health, education, support, and maintenance beyond the $2,000 threshold for SSI, Medi-Cal, and other means tested government benefits.
 What are the potential drawbacks?

 When an ABLE account holder dies, his or her ABLE account is not protected from Medi-Cal recovery.
 Unlike assets held in a properly drafted Special Needs Trust, any assets in an ABLE remaining after the account holder’s death will be seized by the state to pay for Medi-Cal benefits received.
 A properly drafted Special Needs Trust avoids this problem because assets in a Special Needs Trust are not owned by the Medi-Cal recipient, and are therefore protected from state seizure after the death of the beneficiary of the Special Needs Trust.